Yep, Ferrari’s 1000th F1 race will take place at a track it actually owns

 What is it?

-The first car from Volvo’s future-tech/luxury off-shoot, Polestar.
-Not to mention owner of the most straightforward name imaginable.
-The 1, likely to be the most expensive car the firm will ever build, and the only hybrid (the 2 and beyond will all be exclusively electric) is a Super GT.
-So far, so simple.
+This is the first car from Volvo’s luxurious, future-thinking offshoot, Polestar.
+Not to mention the owner of the most straightforward name imaginable.
+The 1 is likely to be the most expensive car the firm will ever build, and the only hybrid.
+The cars which follow it – including, predictably, the Polestar 2 – will be fully electric.

-But Polestar is equally keen to do things a bit differently.
-Given its price (£139,000), power (600bhp), weight (2350kg) and exclusivity (only 1500 will be sold globally), you might be thinking Bentley Continental GT, Mercedes S-Class Coupe or BMW 8-Series.
-I was.
-But this bucks the trend for air suspension or adaptive dampers.
+Well, much as that’s what it resembles – this 2013 concept car specifically [https://www.topgear.com/car-news/frankfurt-motor-show/volvo-reveals-spa-coupe-concept] – we need to think of the 1 as something a wee bit different.
+It bucks the trend for air suspension or adaptive dampers.
 It sends more power to the front wheels than the rears.
-The brakes are from Akebono, the same people who made the McLaren P1’s stoppers.
+The brakes are from Akebono, the same people who made the McLaren P1’s.
 Aside from the bumpers, the whole body is carbon, and so is the car’s upper structure.
 And the dampers it does have are manually adjustable, via knobs on the damper turrets.

-The carbon bodywork allows the creation of edges twice as sharp as steel, and Polestar has deliberately given the One cues from the iconic Volvo P1800 (notice the downward curve of the shoulder line at the rear?).
-It’s designed to be an attention-grabbing, flag-waving, standard-bearer for the Polestar brand (the mainstream Two electric SUV arrives next year), just done in a typically understated Swedish way.
+Want some more titbits?
+The carbon bodywork allows the creation of edges twice as sharp as steel, and Polestar has deliberately given the 1 cues from the iconic Volvo P1800 (notice the downward curve of the shoulder line at the rear?).
+It’s designed to be an attention-grabbing, flag-waving, standard-bearer for the Polestar brand, just done in a typically understated Swedish way.
+We happen to think it’s one of the most handsome new cars released in a very long time.